 Fresh Lemon Chicken Orzo

-Creamy lemon chicken orzo in a large skillet with tender chicken pieces, cherry tomatoes, wilted spinach, and crumbled feta cheese
+Fresh lemon chicken orzo in a wide shallow white bowl showing creamy lemon-tinted orzo with seared chicken pieces, cherry tomatoes, wilted spinach, crumbled feta, and fresh dill on marble surface

 Prep Time : 15 min